sirspudd/sspdd/recipes/crunchies.md

 subtitle: Gods gift to mammals/culinary cookie refugees in the United States
 ---

-"This is what you would feed people if you were breeding them for meat" - Elen
+"This is what you would feed people if you were breeding them for meat" - Ellen

 "i feel like they're probably what the elves gave the hobbits when they left for mordor; i eat one and I'm full for half a day" - Gerrit